mattdavis0351/mongodb-labs/exercises/05_python-mongo-webservice.md

 ```

 **Exercise 2:**
 I have created a few HTML forms, to show how a POST request works.
-These forms return data into Flask in a strangeway.
+These forms return data into Flask in a strange way.
 They are called MultiDicts, and are essentially a list of tuples, that get treated like dictionaries...
 I know right :man_shrugging:

 What we gain from this is the ability to have a single key with multiple values.
 What I mean by that is consider you have two middle names, and your database uses 'middle-name' as a key.
-This data type allows for you to correctly input that individuals middle names.
+This data type allows for you to correctly input that individual's middle names.

 But becuase of that, we have to parse it out and create a dictionary that makes sense, or else we can't get the `PyMongo` library to play nice with it for CRUD operations.